 5. Install Google Tag Manager

-- Open a new browser tab.
-Sign up for Google Tag Manger using your new domain email address.
-(In a new browser tab, watch this video from minute 4:54 to minute 7:00 for a walkthrough.)
+- In a new browser tab, sign up for Google Tag Manger using your new domain email address.
+In another browser tab, watch this video from minute 4:54 to minute 7:00 for a walkthrough.

 - Copy the 1st part of your 2-part code in Google Tag Manager.
 (See minute 6:57.)